Do you live in an older home that has peeling paint or old windows? The Wisconsin

 Are you a state-certified lead company that would like to apply for a state-funded grant to do residential lead abatement?
 Are you part of a company that is willing to work in your area of Wisconsin?

-Or are you a lead-certified consultant company that can do lead risk assessments in advance of lead abatement work and conduct clearance after the work is completed?
+Or are you a lead-certified investigation company that can do lead risk assessments in advance of lead abatement work and conduct clearance after the work is completed?

 Great News!
 The Lead-Safe Homes Program has new opportunities for lead companies that do lead risk assessment or lead abatement work.